Automating Batch Scanner Coordination with Python: Resolving Edge Cases in Archival Digitization

 return False

-# so the buffer is not yet safe for the next dispatch.
+# is not safe for the next dispatch.

 has_pending = await loop.run_in_executor(None, self._has_pending_bytes, sock)